CNC Machines Market Size and Share

 CNC Machines Market Analysis by Mordor Intelligence

-The CNC Machines Market size reached USD 74.82 billion in 2025 and is forecast to advance to USD 101.07 billion by 2030, translating into a 6.20% CAGR during the period.
+CNC Machines Market size in 2026 is estimated at USD 79.14 billion, growing from 2025 value of USD 74.82 billion with 2031 projections showing USD 104.76 billion, growing at 5.78% CAGR over 2026-2031.
 Rising demand for digitally enabled production, tighter tolerance requirements in electric-vehicle and aerospace programs, and fiscal incentives for factory modernization collectively underpin this expansion.
 Vendors increasingly bundle hardware, software, and predictive services, allowing customers to raise asset utilization and defer new-equipment purchases while still expanding productive capacity.
 Procurement strategies now prioritize interoperability with industrial 5G and edge-computing platforms that reduce scrap rates by up to 30% and shorten spare-parts lead times by 10%.
 Geopolitical supply-chain concerns are also encouraging OEMs to reshore critical machining work, strengthening demand for domestic installations in North America and the European Union.

 Key Report Takeaways